yd-yin/SAI3D/README.md

       ```

    The numerical results will be saved under the directory of your predicitons by default.

+### Visualize class-agnostic results
+   Since the segmentation results in ScanNet evaluation format are tough to visualize, we provide functions in [helpers/visualize.py](helpers/visualize.py) to transform them into mesh(.ply) for visualization.
+Please check it to see the usage.

 ### Assign semantic with OpenMask3D and conduct 3D instance segmentation evaluation
    We prove that our proposed class-agnostic masks are more accurate and can be adopted in tasks like semantic instance segmentation.
 Here we choose OpenMask3D to assign semantic label for our class-agnostic masks.